letoram/durden/README.md

      make -j 8
      ./arcan ../../durden/durden

+If you are on a more limited platform, like raspberry pi, you can try the the -DVIDEO\_PLATFORM=egl-gles -DAGP\_PLATFORM=gles2 build, which should work with the proprietary drivers.
+You will also need to activate 'simple' display mode which deactivates some features:

+     arcan_db add_appl_kv durden display_simple true

-Note: the egl-dri (and egl-nvidia) video platforms are for running this as a dedicated desktop, if you just want to try things out, use the _sdl_ platform instead.
+Note: the egl-dri video platforms are for running this as a dedicated desktop, if you just want to try things out, use the _sdl_ platform instead.
 Some features when it comes to display management and input will behave differently, and you likely want to bind a toggle for enabling/disabling cursor locking.

 Another option, if your drivers give you accelerated GL in X but not working KMS/DRI is to merely run arcan/durden with SDL as the video platform in